 Born July 7, 1860 in Kaliste (Moravia).
 Died May 18, 1911 in Vienna (Austria).

-One of the greatest conductors of all time, Gustav Mahler, revolutionised post-Romantic music.
-A contemporary of Claude Debussy and Richard Strauss, Mahler studied the piano with Julius Epstein and composition with Franz Krenn in Vienna.
-A protégé of Bruckner's and admired by Brahms, Mahler converted to Catholicism in 1897 in order to become the director of the Vienna opera house where his interpretations of Mozart, Beethoven and Wagner became undisputed references.
+A contemporary of Claude Debussy and Richard Strauss, Gustav Mahler studied the piano with Julius Epstein and composition with Franz Krenn in Vienna.
+A protégé of Anton Bruckner's and admired by Johannes Brahms, Mahler converted to Catholicism in 1897 in order to become the director of the Vienna opera house where his interpretations of Mozart, Beethoven and Wagner became undisputed references.

 Isolated by anti-Semites at the beginning of the 20th century, Gustav Mahler took exile in the United States from 1906 and 1910 where he gave a series of concerts.
 His conducting was held in great esteem during his lifetime; his composing, however, was only relatively successful.
 His symphonies and his Lieder with orchestra did, however, revolutionise the genres and were firmly anchored in post-Romantic sensibility.
 Excessively demanding, this tormented soul let Wagnerian drama into the symphony and composed “works of the world” where funeral marches, long adagios and suffering are omnipresent.